-Figure \ref{fig: avg_Stimuli_dist} shows the average distances between stimuli in the two populations.
-We can see that, although there are population-specific characteristics due to language, e.g., the recorded Mandarin speaker distances are better differentiated across pairs of tones than the ones from the non-Mandarin populations, there are also strongly shared patterns across populations, e.g., the pair $\{2,3\}$ and $\{2,4\}$ are well-separated pairs of tones while the pairs $\{1,4\}$ and $\{1,2\}$ are the closest in both populations.
+Figure~\ref{fig: avg_Stimuli_dist} shows the average distances between stimuli in the two groups.
+We can see that, although there are group-specific characteristics due to language, e.g., the recorded Mandarin speaker distances are better differentiated across pairs of tones than the ones from the non-Mandarin group, there are also strongly shared patterns across these groups, e.g., the pairs $\{2,3\}$ and $\{2,4\}$ are well-separated pairs of tones while the pairs $\{1,4\}$ and $\{1,2\}$ are the closest in both groups.

-Figure \ref{fig: box_delta_s_i_real_check} reports the individual tone distances, showing that there is also substantial individual variability within populations.
-Note also a higher within-group variability in the non-Mandarin population as expected.
+Figure~\ref{fig: box_delta_s_i_real_check} reports the individual tone distances, showing that there is also substantial individual variability within groups.
+Note also a higher within-group variability in the non-Mandarin group, as expected.

-We are interested in using MDS to learn the shared geometry of the lower-dimensional latent space representing these tones in the human brain across language groups and individuals while also assessing how this space varies across groups and individuals.
+We are interested in learning the shared geometry of the lower-dimensional latent space representing these tones in the human brain across language groups and individuals, while also assessing how this space varies across these groups and individuals.